 After miles of twisty icy roads and beautiful snowy mountain scenery, we passed through a tunnel and suddenly, voilà, we were in France!

 Sadly, Customs wasn’t there to greet us.

 We expected a friendly welcome.
 Balloons.
 Some sort of fanfare.

 Luckily, the mountains just kept getting bigger, craggier, and more beautiful, so we quickly forgot this oversight.

-When we came around a corner and were confronted with a line of peaks that form part of the Mont Blanc massif, my mouth dropped.
+My mouth literally dropped when we came around a corner and were confronted with a line of peaks that form part of the Mont Blanc massif.

 Aiguille Verte (Green Needle), Aiguille de Dru, and Argentiere Glacier, the flat line of snow and ice to the far left, dominate the landscape.